mateohervas/MVVM-Coroutines-Flow-and-Github-Actions/README.md

 The dependency injection framework used in this case was Koin because of its simplicity when configurating dependencies.

 ### Remote Connections
-The library Square okhttp was used for both, web socket connections and API RESTFUL operations
+The library Square okhttp was used for API RESTFUL operations
 ### Flavors
 Thinking of Scalability, when configuring the app, two flavors were created.
 For the time being, there is no difference between them.